spacekookie/website/content/blog/xxx_the_good_place.md

 could go to the "good place", if they accepted that they have flaws, and worked on them.

-They also mildly restructure the "good place" to have "an end" which is death.
+They also mildly restructure the "good place" to have "an end", which is death.
 Isn't that nice, everybody gets to live their perfect life in heaven, then they die.

-## Good people, bad people
+## Good people & bad people?

 So that was the plot.
 As I said, I'm not gonna criticise the show for it's scene-to-scene writing, or even the overarching plot.
 It mostly